The big picture around data center environmental impacts

 The famous New York Times chart from 2008 that visually demonstrates the accelerated pace of adoption of technologies.
 The universal adoption of digital technologies (smartphones, networks) means that new activities that re-use the ever denser underlying digital infrastructure can scale dramatically in very short timescales.
 (Credit: New York Times).

 This jump in required computational activity happened e.g., when the processing and distribution of digital audio and video content became as prevalent as the resource-wise much more frugal processing of digital text (email, messages etc.).
-A simple switch of media type can mean orders of mangitude different computational requirements.
+A simple switch of media type can mean orders of magnitude different computational requirements.

 In an ever more digitally interconnected world new digital services can see extremely rapid adoption.
 Digital technologies have indeed exhibited some of the most accelerated adoption patters in modern industrial history.
 In addition, the lowering of overall costs for digital services (which is an established long running trend) may become another manifestation of the Jevons Paradox, generating further adoption, thus more environmental impact.5 We can conclude that the biggest uncertainty in future environmental impact is likely to be driven by changes in activity rather than changes in technology.